-And finally, when choosing the perfect name for your dog, you will want to consider all the possible nicknames and abbreviated names that this dog would likely be called if he had a particular na
+And finally, when choosing the perfect name for your dog, you’ll want to consider all of the possible nicknames and abbreviated names that this dog would likely be called if he had a particular name.

 For example, one of my dogs was named “Jersey”, but we always called him “Jerz” — a great name in and of itself.
 Not only did it sound cool, but it was also quick & easy to blurt out whenever you needed to get his attention immediately.

 On the other hand, a name like “Abercrombie” or “Atlantis” might be harder to shorten into a meaningful nickname.